-Summer clothes are lightweight, thin and take up very little space.
-But winter clothes are bulkier and heavier – one down jacket will take up as much space as a pair of jeans, a couple of tops and a beach towel.
+Summer clothes are lightweight, thin, and take up very little space.
+But winter clothes are bulkier and heavier – one down jacket will take up as much space as a pair of jeans, a couple of tops, and a beach towel.

-Therefore, it makes perfect sense to buy a larger suitcase if you’re going away in the mountains.
+Therefore, it makes perfect sense to buy a larger suitcase if you’re going away to the mountains.
 Especially if you want to go skiing or snowboarding, and you need all the additional equipment.
 This is actually one of the few scenarios where I will tell you that it’s better to buy a really big suitcase.

 For most other scenarios, you will rarely need something larger than 28” max.
 Especially in the spring and summer, when you’re packing thin and lightweight clothes, and you can wear that one jacket you want to bring.

 Do you travel alone?
 With friends?
 With a spouse?

 If you travel alone, it makes more sense to get a small suitcase.
 You don’t really have people that can carry it for you, and it’s a lot easier to go places with small and lightweight luggage.

 But if you’re traveling with a partner or just one other person, then your best bet is splitting a suitcase with them.
 I always recommend this to couples and they always thank me – why would you bring two small suitcases, when you can fit clothes for both of you in one large bag?

 You can alternate who carries the suitcase so neither of you gets too tired, and both of you can also have a backpack or a smaller duffel for any additional stuff you need.

 This is a very useful trick for air travel – you don’t have to pay for two big suitcases.
 Instead you can have one checked bag and two carry-ons.
 And that can hold enough things for about a month.